smach/SunsetTSA/cran-comments.md

 * This is a new release.

+## Unit test info

-* Internet connection required to run tests.
+* Internet connection required to run unit tests.